eduardomioto/devtools-performance-insights/docs/SPONSOR_ONBOARDING.md

 ## 🙏 Thank You!

-Thank you for sponsoring the Advanced Chrome Performance Analyzer!
+Thank you for sponsoring the Devtools Performance Insights!
 Your support makes it possible for us to:

 - 🚀 **Innovate**: Develop cutting-edge performance analysis features
 - 🌍 **Serve**: Help developers worldwide optimize their applications